The Effect of Supply Chain Disruptions on P&C Insurance Carriers

 Can P&C insurance help fill the gaps?

 To minimize their financial loss most businesses turn to their insurance programs.
 Insurance cannot take away the risk of supply chain disruptions but it does play a major role in contributing to a business's ability to recover from interruptions.
-Organizations expect their insurance companies to be thought partners and provide both intellectual capital as well as specialized coverages.
+Organizations expect their insurance companies to be thought partners and provide both intellectual capital as well as specialized coverage.

 Specialized supply chain insurance and contingent business interruption insurance coverage can provide a line of defense against property damage and loss of profits from business interruption.
 Supply chain insurance covers risks such as labor strikes, production issues, and political or civil unrest.
 While business interruption insurance is normally limited to damage to property such as in a fire or flood.
 Then there are other insurance coverages such as trade credit, product recall, cyber insurance, and cargo insurance.
-However, no two supply chains are the same, which makes the advice of a knowledgeable broker invaluable as also closely reviewing any policy language to make sure the coverage fits the company’s needs.
+However, no two supply chains are the same, which makes the advice of a knowledgeable broker invaluable as well as closely reviewing any policy language to make sure the coverage fits the company’s needs.

 Also read: Modern Insurance Core Platforms - Smarter, Faster, Better?